DIY Candle Making: A Quick Start Guide to Make Candles at Home

 Hot Throw:

-I know you can guess what this term means if you read what cold throw means!
-It’s the strength of the fragrance emitted from a candle when it is burning.
+You can guess what this term means if you read what cold throw means!
+It’s the strength of the fragrance emitted from a candle when burning.

 Fragrance Load: